ksarith/LazarusForgeV0/Operations/Woodworking.md

  2. **Pallet and packaging wood** — widely available, often kiln-dried, usable for smaller stock.
 Inspect for heat treatment stamps (HT) vs. methyl bromide treatment (MB — **reject** for indoor use).
  3. **Standing tree harvest** — only when salvage sources are insufficient for the application.
 Requires felling doctrine.
  4. **Commercial lumber** — purchased per *purchase-what-cannot-be-produced* doctrine when salvage stock cannot meet dimensional or quality requirements.

+**Ingrown Foreign Matter (IFM) Screening Protocol** ​Salvaged urban and storm timber carries a high probability of containing embedded metal or stone (fences, spikes, wire, overgrown signage).
+Processing unverified salvage stock carries terminal risk to tooling and high kinetic hazard to the operator.
+​Visual Triage: Scan log surfaces for localized swelling, unnatural bark patterns, or metallic staining (iron tannin reactions manifest as deep blue/black streaks in oaks).
+​Electromagnetic Screening: Every piece of salvage timber must pass a dual-axis metal detector scan prior to hitting any powered blade (bandsaw, jointer, planer, or CNC).
+Flag and isolate any deep-signal zones.
+​The "Bike-in-a-Tree" Rule: If a log segment shows deep, unextractable structural contamination, it is immediately downgraded from fabrication feedstock and routed to high-clearance mechanical splitters for firewood, or bypassed directly to biochar reduction.
 ### Standard Functional Typologies (Biome-Agnostic)
 Rather than limiting documentation to specific regional flora, timber is classified by structural archetype:
  * **High-Density Siliceous/Interlocked Hardwoods:** (e.g., White Oak equivalents, Hickory equivalents).
 Chosen for extreme shock resistance, tool handles, high-stress structural joints, and rot-resistant outdoor deployments.